sonnn128/chat-apps/README.md

 ## 2. For docker
 ```
 docker compose up -d
-then visit localhost:5173 to access the app
 ```
+Then visit: [http://localhost:5173](http://localhost:5173) to access this app

 ## 3. For development
 ### 3.1 Run database / MQ with docker